 Overall, Varna is a lovely city that certainly deserves your attention.

-It can offer the perfect balance between all the amenities and infrastructure of a large commercial city and everything that you might look for in a smaller, quieter town.
+It can perfectly balance all the amenities and infrastructure of a large commercial city and everything you might look for in a smaller, quieter town.

 You might find useful:

 - Living In Bulgaria – a detailed guide to moving to Bulgaria and starting your life there;